ughe/ServeWPM/README.md

 # Django Server
 The Django Server provides a framework for interacting with the ORM and serving web pages.

+Static files are currently not being served.
+To see css and other static files, set `DEBUG = True` in the file `ServeWPM/ServeWPM/settings.py`.

 To log into the admin site, the credentials need to be set up.
 First, create a new IPython notebook in Jupyter by using the `Django Shell-Plus` option.

 Next, create a superuser (admin):